terradia/terradia-frontend/README.md

 This repository is about the web part of [Terradia](http://terradia.eu/) (terradia-frontend)

 ## How to push on this repository

+First of all, you need to install commitizen :

+     npm install -g commitizen

+To be sure to be able to commit on the repo, you need to have all dependencies installed. run :

+     npm install

+at the root of the repository.

 ### Commit
 For the different commit, we follow the [AngularJS Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153)
 First, you have to add the different files that you want to push.
 Then use `git cz` to  commit.
 It will run [Commitizen](https://github.com/commitizen/cz-cli) and you'll be prompted to fill in any required fields and your commit messages will be formatted according to the standards defined by project maintainers.